SmartMemory

 functionFunction or method definitiondef parse_file(...)

-routeFastAPI/Express route handler@router.get("/health")
+routeFastAPI or Express route handler@router.get("/health")

-Node Properties
+Node properties

-Every code entity node carries these properties in the knowledge graph:
+Every code entity node carries these properties:

-PropertyTypeAlways PresentDescription
+PropertyTypeAlways presentDescription

-item_idstryesDeterministic node ID (code::repo::path::name)
+item_idstryesDeterministic node ID

 namestryesEntity name

-entity_typestryesOne of: module, class, function, route, test
+entity_typestryesOne of module, class, function, route, test

 file_pathstryesRelative path from the repository root